 (b) Jun.
 5, 1933 I have at last found my Shelby connection.
-Goodspeed's History of Obion County, (b) Jun.
-5, 1955 I have de television of William, a pioneer of Hardeman County, and on Tennessee, mentions a Jepsy (Jeptha) Yarbrough, son of William, a pioneer of Hardeman County, and on Tennessee, mentions a steps (steps), and on inquiry I learned of a Mr. F.P.Yarbrough at Toone, an undertaker, now eighty-six years old.
+Goodspeed's History of Obion County, Tennessee, mentions a Jepsy (Jeptha) Yarbrough, son of William, a pioneer of Hardeman County, and on inquiry I learned of a Mr. F.P.
+Yarbrough at Toone, an undertaker, now eighty-six years old.
 He is a grandson of William Yarbrough, Sr., and wife Rachel Shelby, daughter of Moses Shelby.
 They died in the home of his father, who was William Yarbrough Jr., she in 1855 (ae abt.
 81) and he in 1859 (ar 93).

 The children of William and Rachel (Shelby) Yarbrough, the first five born on Dutch Buffalo creek in North Carolina, were: Sarah, b.
 1792 (my gt-grandmother), m.
-Robert Charles Howard; Benjamin (killed in North Carolina, weie.
-January J. John M. Lavina Isham; William Jr. b.
+Robert Charles Howard; Benjamin (killed in North Caronna, were.
+Odding of The Lavina Isham; William Jr. b.
 1804 ml.
 Gibbins, m2.
-Hannah battle?); Hulda, m. - Sanders; Jeptha, m.
-Lavina Isham; William Jr. b.
-1804 ml.
-Gibbins, m2.
 Hannah Davis; George, m.
 Celia Davis, Hannah's sister; Hampton; Susannah, b.
 1812, m.
 Jack Howard.
-William Davis; George, ni.
-Cena Davis, from Halifax County and served from that district in the Revolution under Captain Parbrougn, Sr., was note frames and a state of 1812, living then in Nashville, Tennessee.
+William Yarbrough, Sr., was from Halifax County and served from that district in the Revolution under Captain Prinkley and was a captain in the War of 1812, living then in Nashville, Tennessee.
 He removed in 1824 to